Esoteriikos/CoWin-ASAP/README.md

 https://cowinasap.herokuapp.com/wrapper/?district_id=395&date=28-05-2021&vaccine=any&dose=any&age=any&fee=any&pincode=any&notification=0
 Optional parameters :
 Everything except district id
-Note : If date parameter is not mentioned -
-Before 10am : Today's date
-After 10am : Tomorrow's date

  1. district_id = find your district id from home page
- 2. date = dd-mm-yyyy
+ 2. date = dd-mm-yyyy / d-m-yyyy / today / tomorrow / week
  3. fee = free or paid
  4. dose = 1 or 2
  5. age = 18 or 45
  6. vaccine = covishield or covaxin or sputnik+v
- 7. notification = 0 or 1   if 1 then click enable at top
+ 7. notification = 0 or 1   if 1 then click enable
+ 8. min_doses = Natural number (>=1) To filter records on doses available

 Example :
 🔸Mumbai 18+  dose 1